galacean/galacean.github.io/docs/texture.md

 ### 3. Anisotropic level

 Anisotropic filtering technology can make the texture clearer when viewed at an oblique angle.
-As shown in the figure below, the end of the texture will become clearer as the anisotropic filtering level increases.
+As shown in the figure below, the end of the texture will become clearer as the anisotropic filtering level increases. but please use it carefully, the larger the value, the greater the amount of GPU computation.

 ![image.png](https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*oqkqSJMAe7cAAAAAAAAAAAAAARQnAQ)